lenaguitou/3DTubularVoronoi/README.md

 ## Code ##

 The main code is the R script *use_of_code.Rmd*.
-This file is to execute the simulations and save data (do not forget to modify the ```PATH_PROJECT```).
 The source codes are in the folder *tubular_simulations_source* folder.
 You normally don't have to modify these files.
 If you do, please be sure of your modifications.